teron131/better-youtube-caption/README.md

 # Better YouTube Caption

-A Chrome extension that enhances YouTube video captions by automatically refining transcripts using AI.
-Captions are stored locally for instant access when revisiting videos.
+YouTube's auto captions keep improving and are often decent, but they still contain typos, missing punctuation, and jittery line changes because they’re produced by near real‑time transcription without much global context.
+This project uses an LLM to refine those captions into clean, readable subtitles while preserving original timing.
+The refined transcript also unlocks comprehensive summarization and downstream analysis of the video content.

+This extension fetches the transcript reliably via an API (to avoid bot detection), refines it with an LLM through a flexible router, and overlays the improved captions on the YouTube player.
+Results are cached locally per video for instant reuse.

 ## Features

-- ✨ **AI-Powered Caption Refinement**: Automatically fixes typos and grammar errors in YouTube transcripts using OpenRouter (Gemini, GPT-4, etc.)
+- ✨ **AI-Powered Caption Refinement**: Automatically fixes typos and grammar errors in YouTube transcripts using OpenRouter (Gemini, GPT‑4, etc.)
 - 🔄 **Auto-Generation**: Automatically generate and refine captions for new videos (toggleable)
 - 💾 **Local Storage**: Captions are cached locally per video for instant playback
 - 🎛️ **Model Selection**: Choose your preferred AI model from OpenRouter
 - 👁️ **Toggle Display**: Show or hide captions on videos with a simple toggle
 - 📦 **Smart Storage Management**: Automatic cleanup to manage Chrome's 10MB storage limit
 - 🔑 **Your Own API Keys**: Use your Scrape Creators and OpenRouter API keys
+ - 🧠 **Summarization & Analysis**: Processed captions enable high‑quality summaries and deeper analysis

 ## Installation